 You’re responsible for your own safety when you’re backcountry touring.
 Before you venture out for some Revelstoke backcountry touring, you need to read the avalanche forecast from Avalanche Canada, Canada’s national public avalanche safety organization which is based right here in Revelstoke.
 Their public avalanche forecasters write daily forecast for the regions around Revelstoke and beyond, and avalanche forecasters for Parks Canada write a daily forecast for Glacier National Park.
 Read the North Columbia forecast, the South Columbia forecast and the Glacier National Park forecast.

 Everyone in your group needs to carry avalanche safety equipment (transceiver, shovel and probe), and know how to use it.
+You also need to understand route finding in avalanche terrain.
 If you have never taken an avalanche skills training (AST) course, this is a great place to do so to get ready for Revelstoke backcountry touring.

 Where do I find avalanche information?